carolinamattsson/carolinamattsson.github.io/pages/research.md

 ---
 # Research

+Taking the perspective that economies emerge out of many millions of transactions lets me ask compelling empirical and theoretical research questions.
+Most of my work follows from and contributes to this idea.
+I have also particpated in various projects as a part of various institutions.

 ### Real-world walk processes & transaction data
 People and companies leave a trail of transactions behind them as they go about their business.
 This means there is a treasure trove of data about the real economy sitting on the servers of payment processing institutions, worldwide.
-Taking the pserpective that the economy as a whole comes together out of many millions of transactions lets me ask compelling empirical and theoretical research questions.
-I have also participated in various other projects as a part of various research groups.
+On the applied side, I develop methods and tools that facilitate the analysis of such datasets.
+On the theoretical side, currency systems are a compelling example with which to advance a theory of real-world walk process on networks.

 Mattsson, C. E. S., Criscione, T., & Takes, F. W. (2023).
 Circulation of a digital community currency.
 Scientific Reports, 13, Article number: 5864.
 [DOI: 10.1038/s41598-023-33184-1](https://doi.org/10.1038/s41598-023-33184-1)